devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

 `vrml_image`: The image that will be used as a texture map for the specified host
 `statusmap_image`: The name of the image that should be used in the statusmap CGI in Nagios
 `2d_coords`: The coordinates to use when drawing the host in the statusmap CGI
-`3d_coords`: The coordinates to use when drawing the host in the statuswrl CGI
+`3d_coords`: The coordinates to use when drawing the host in the statuswrl CGI `free_variables`: A key/value pair of custom information that can be associated with the host.
+Nagios requires that the key begin with an underscore